Avnerus/ma_thesis/thesis.md

 ![Molds for HITODAMA's arm made from machineable wax.](images/wax-molds.jpeg){#fig:wax-molds width=60%}

-While the machineable wax didn't exhibit top-grade surface finish levels like those of expensive polyurethane compounds, it was certainly smoother than 3d printed parts and was very easy to mill.
-Machineable wax is more environmentally friendly than polyurethane since it is not only produced from recycled plastics, it can also be recycled on its own: Once the molds are no longer of use, the wax can be melted back and cast into the pan for re-use.
+While the machineable wax did not exhibit top-grade surface finish levels like those of expensive polyurethane compounds, it was certainly smoother than 3d printed parts and was very easy to mill.
+Machineable wax is more environmentally friendly than polyurethane since it is not only produced from recycled plastics, it can also be recycled: Once the molds are no longer of use, the wax can be melted back and cast into the pan for re-use.
 If the CNC machine is equipped with a vacuum that sucks off the scrap while cutting the part, close to zero-waste manufacturing can be achieved.

-For making the arm, the first set of molds was milled from machineable wax.
-After a round of testing and fixes, the final molds were milled from polyurethane to ensure the highest quality product.
+For making the arms, we milled the first set of molds from machineable wax.
+After a round of testing and fixes, we milled the final set of molds from polyurethane to ensure the highest quality product.

 ### Step 1 mold: Artificial muscle actuator
 The casting of the muscle actuator is the first step of the casting process.
 The mold for the muscle (see [@fig:arm-steps]) is composed of the following parts:

-1. Main mold for producing the muscle tube (CNC milled).
+1. Central mold for producing the muscle tube (CNC milled).
 2. Half-cylindrical metal piece for producing the air compartment (made using lathe).
 3. Modular base piece for securing the metal part (CNC milled).
 4. Bottom piece space filler (3d printed).